 Similar to humans, cats can get upper respiratory infections from viruses and bacteria.
 Upper respiratory infections in cats commonly involve the throat, sinuses, and nose.
 They are sometimes referred to as feline infectious respiratory disease and feline upper respiratory disease complex.

 Causes of Upper Respiratory Infections in Cats

-Upper respiratory infections (URIs) in cats are commonly caused by viruses and bacteria, but viruses are the most common.
+An upper respiratory infection (URI) in cats is commonly caused by viruses and bacteria, but viruses are the most common.
 According to Fetch by WebMD, feline calicivirus and feline herpesvirus account for 80-90% of all contagious upper respiratory problems.
 These viruses are widespread issues in places with large groups of cats, such as shelters, catteries, and multi-cat households.

 Common causes of URIs in cats include: